Thursday, June 03, 2010

 ALL MATERIALS BASED ON U. S. DOT SPECIFICATIONS

-Except within the scope of this Information Exchange, we will not sell, distribute or lease your personal information to third parties unless we have your permission or we are required by law to do so.
+Except within the scope of this site, we will not sell, distribute or lease your information unless we have permission or we are required by law to do so.
 We will not use your personal information to send promotional material about third party offers.
+Copyright (C) 2015